-Many faculty would like to provide a take home exam in Moodle.
-The exam can be started within a certain window of time and must be completed within a specified time limit.
+Many faculty like to offer take home exams in which the exam can be started within a certain window of time and must be completed within a specified time limit.
 It is possible to create this type of exam using the Moodle quiz activity.
 The students' work can be uploaded to Moodle as a file or entered directly into a text box within Moodle.
 When a student begins the exam, a countdown timer is shown on the Moodle page to alert the student to the time remaining.
 It is also possible to include other types of questions, such as multiple choice, fill in the blank, etc.

 Ideas and Considerations

-- You can provide instructions for the exam within Moodle or upload a file with the exam instructions.
+- You can provide instructions and questions for the exam within a Moodle text box or upload a file with the exam instructions.
 It is also possible to provide a template file with the exam instructions and space for the student to enter their responses.

 - If your class is not used to taking online exams of this type, it may be advisable to create a copy of the quiz with dummy questions so that students can practice the process of submitting the response to the exam.

 - There are a lot of options available for the Quiz activity.
 Many of these are set up to be used with automatically graded quizzes (such as multiple choice or fill-in-the-blanks).
 These can be ignored for a simple file upload quiz.